JT-Higgins/Computer-Networks-Project/README.md

 * **Python Environment**: Ensure you have a Python environment to run the Flask server.
 * **Operating Systems**: Cross-platform; can run on Windows, macOS, or Linux.

+## Retrospective:
+**What went right**:
+This project incompassed everything that we envisioned for the most part.
+We were able to create a kahoot type game where users could compete against one another in a series of trivia questions.
+We were able to gain good connectivity between the server and clients, as well as synchronization.
+The UI for the game turned out to function really well on top of the clean look, allowing for a good user experience.

+**What went wrong**:

 ## Additional Resources:
 * [Python Documentation](https://docs.python.org/3/)
 * [Flask Documentation](https://flask.palletsprojects.com/)